flatironinstitute/disBatch/Readme.md

      Each program/task should be invoked in such a way that standard error and standard output end up in appropriate files.
-If that's not the case `E` or `O` flags will be raised. `R` indicates that the task returned a non-zero exit code. `B` indicates a barrier (see below). `S` indicates the job was skip (this may happen during "resume" runs).
+If that's not the case `E` or `O` flags will be raised. `R` indicates that the task returned a non-zero exit code. `B` indicates a barrier (see below). `S` indicates the job was skipped (this may happen during "resume" runs).
   1. Task ID: The `314` is the 0-based index of the task (starting from the beginning of the task file, incremented for each task, including repeats).
   1. Line number: The `315` is the 1-based line from the task file.
-Blank lines, directives and comments may cause this to drift considerably from the value of Task ID.
+Blank lines, comments, directives and repeats may cause this to drift considerably from the value of Task ID.
   1. Repeat index: The `-1` is the repeat index (as in this example, `-1` indicates this task was not part of a repeat directive).
   1. Node: `worker032` identifies the node on which the task ran.
   1. PID: `8016` is the PID of the bash shell used to run the task.